clirdlf/ndsa.org/about/leadership.md

 <div class="row coordinating-committee">
     <div class="col-sm-10">
         <h3>Trevor Owens</h3>
-        <p>Dr. Trevor Owens (Coordinating Committee, DLF representative) is a librarian, researcher, policy maker, and educator working on digital infrastructure for libraries.
+        <p>Dr. Trevor Owens (Coordinating Committee, <a href="https://www.diglib.org/">DLF</a> representative) is a librarian, researcher, policy maker, and educator working on digital infrastructure for libraries.
 Owens serves as the first Head of Digital Content Management for Library Services
             at the Library of Congress.
 In addition, he teaches graduate seminars in digital history for American University’s History Department and graduate seminars and digital preservation for the University of Maryland’s College of Information, where he is also a Research Affiliate with the Digital Curation Innovation Center.
 Owens is the author of three books, including The Theory and Craft of Digital Preservation and Designing Online Communities: How Designers, Developers, Community
             Managers, and Software Structure Discourse and Knowledge Production on the Web.
 His research and writing has been featured in: Curator: The Museum Journal, Digital Humanities Quarterly, The Journal of Digital Humanities, D-Lib, Simulation